21 Historical Places in Karnataka

 Image Credit: Vijayakumarblathur for Wikipedia

 This is one of the main highlights of Coorg in Karnataka and offers a pleasant escape from the hustle-bustle.
-Located at the Madikeri town, this fort gives an insight of the glorious history of Coorg and is one of the most prominent landmarks amongst all the Karnataka historical places.
-From the elevated architecture of the fort to the amazing views to admire in the backdrop, this place appears like a painted picture.
-Built in the 17th century by Muddu Raja, this fort is considered as one of the important historical monuments of Karnataka.
+Located in Madikeri town, this fort gives an insight into the glorious history of Coorg and is one of the most prominent landmarks among all the Karnataka historical places.
+From the elevated architecture of the fort to the fantastic views to admire in the backdrop, this place appears like a painted picture.
+Built-in the 17th century by Muddu Raja, this fort is considered one of the important historical monuments of Karnataka.

 Places to Stay: Grand Mercure Mysore, The Raviz Calicut, Fairfield By Marriott Coimbatore, Royal Orchid Central, Hotel Sai Palace